erizov/Professor/semester_09/lecture_60_system_design_advanced/event_sourcing_advanced/school.en.md

 ## Simple Explanation

-Event Sourcing Advanced is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Advanced Event Sourcing is an algorithm used to solve specific problems in computer science.

 ## Where It's Used